midtown-ai/glossary/glossary/s.md

  Beware:
   * Sometimes you do not know the state, but can make an observation that is strongly correlated to the state.

+ A state represents a snapshot of the environment the agent is in at a point in time.
+State is a numerical representation of what an agent observes at a particular point in an environment.
+For AWS DeepRacer, a state is the representation of an image captured by the front-facing camera on the vehicle.
+The agent takes an action, guided by a strategy referred to as a policy, at a given environment state and reaches a new state.

  See also [S], [Observation], [Reinforcement Learning]